SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

 -   The script will not overwrite an existing file with the same name.

--   To replace an existing file on scisoft.fnal.gov, ssh in to scisoftportal.fnal.gov and cd in to /nasroot/SciSoft.
+-   To replace an existing file on scisoft.fnal.gov, ssh in to scisoftgpvm01.fnal.gov and cd in to /nasroot/SciSoft.
 Changes can be made in this directory